DMTF/Redfish-Tacklebox/README.md

                         A list of resource types for the subscription --registries REGISTRIES [REGISTRIES ...], -reg REGISTRIES [REGISTRIES ...]
-                        A list of registries for the subscription
+                        A list of registries for the subscription --eventtypes EVENTTYPES [EVENTTYPES ...], -et EVENTTYPES [EVENTTYPES ...]
+                        A list of event types for the subscription; this option has been deprecated in favor of other methods such as 'resource types' and 'registries'
 ```

 Example: `rf_event_service.py -u root -p root -r https://192.168.1.100 subscribe -dest http://someremotelistener/redfish_event_handler`